LuciaHrovatin/CENSUS_webapp/README.md

 The C.E.N.S.U.S. project has been developed as final assignment of the Big Data Technologies course, offered by the University of Trento.

 ## Project objective
-The project objective refers to deploying a web application, taking as input specific user data and returning a prediction of his/her income group, subcategorizing the Irpef system of taxation and its income segmentation.
+The project objective refers to deploying a Big Data system, taking as input specific user data and returning a prediction of his/her income group, subcategorizing the IRPEF system of taxation and its income segmentation.
 The prediction corresponds to the output of a Random Forest model trained with data provided by the Banca d’Italia and by the Sole24ore.
 Specifically, the datasets employed are:

 - Banca d'Italia, Indagine sui bilanci delle famiglie italiane, [Indagine sul 2016](https://www.bancaditalia.it/statistiche/tematiche/indagini-famiglie-imprese/bilanci-famiglie/distribuzione-microdati/ricerca/ricerca.html?min_anno_pubblicazione=2018&max_anno_pubblicazione=2018) whose data refers to the 2016 survey